tbulligan/PercentageDifferenceCalculator/README.md

 PDC is a web application that takes two numbers and returns the percentage difference between them.

-But why would I use this app when there are plenty others around, you may ask?
+But why would I use this app when there are plenty others around, you may say?

 I'm glad you asked!